Dogiko/Linear-Refine/README.md

-# Linear Regression
+# Linear Refine
 ---

 ## Abstract

-An linear regression tool base on numpy.
+A tool for linear transformation between two euclidean spaces base on numpy.

-With some functions to deal with useless variables(regressor).
+Focus on dealing with useless variables